 Dr. Andrew J. Drummond

-Drummond’s research interests focus on how electoral institutions shape party competition, and how this complex influences the way citizens experience democracy.
-His most recent research examines the institutional determinants of partisan bias in old and new democracies.
+Drummond’s research interests focus on how electoral institutions shape party competition, and how this complex influences cognition and behavior.
+His most recent research examines the institutional determinants of ideological bias in old and new democracies.

 Drummond, A.J.
 2011.
 “Assimilation, Contrast, and Voter Projections of Parties in Left-Right Space: Does the Electoral System Matter?”, Party Politics, 17(6):711-743.